-Event logging generates rich audit trails of data access that include metadata from each request such as the user or service that is making the request and the type of data being acted upon.
-Any additional metadata your application an provide with each request is used ot enrich the security events that are make up the event stream.
+Real time security events generate rich audit trails of data access that include metadata from each request such as the user or service that is making the request and the type of data being acted upon.
+Any additional metadata your application can provide with each request is used to enrich the security events that make up the event stream.
 This rich audit trail provides significantly more information than would be available if the tenant was just extracting events from its own KMS logs.
 SIEMs thus have more information to evaluate when looking for anomalous behavior, and it gives stronger evidence of data access that may be needed for compliance.

-SaaS Shield allows each tenant's administrators to configure a logging / SIEM system.
-The audit trail for each tenant is pushed to the tenant's logging / SIEM system.
+SaaS Shield Real Time Security Events allow each tenant’s administrators to configure a logging / SIEM system.
+The audit trail for each tenant is pushed to the tenant’s logging / SIEM system.
 As the name implies, this push happens in near-real time, so your tenants can find out about events of interest quickly.

 Joins are not impacted as primary and foreign keys are never encrypted.